gityopie/odoo-addons/web_google_maps/README.md

         }
     };
 ```
+###  Check my other modules of how to implement the map view and also the widgets.

 # Technical
 This module will install `base_setup` and `base_geolocalize`.
 *I recommend you to setup __Google Maps Key API__ and add it into Odoo `Settings > General` Settings when you installed this module*